Single cEll guided polygeniC Risk prEdicTion of ASCVD

 -

-WP3: We will make use of the generated information to develop novel functionally informed polygenic risk models, which are benchmarked against the conventional risk prediction models for predictive accuracy.
+WP3: We will utilize the generated information to develop novel functionally informed polygenic risk models, which are benchmarked against the conventional risk prediction models for predictive accuracy.

 Conclusion